mlcrf/TerminalPlayer/README.md

    git clone <repository-url>
    cd <repository-directory>
 2. Install dependencies: Make sure you have all required dependencies installed.
 If you have any specific libraries, list them here.
+3. Open a Spotify tab on your computer, or phone, on the same account you logged in with in the credentials.env file.

 ## Usage
 - play: Start playing the playlist.